About me

 My name is Camiel Mannens, I’m originally from the Netherlands, where I grew up in a province that’s 99% made up of land reclaimed from the sea.
 I have been fascinated by (epi-) genetics ever since I learned about what that term mean.
 Add to that a love for the human brain, data and maps and it seems inevitable I would at some point want to work in the single cell field.

-At the moment I am a PhD student in the lab of Sten Linnarsson at the Karolinska Institute in Stockholm, Sweden.
-Before this I completed my Bachelor’s education (BSc Psychobiology and BSc Biomedical Sciences) and Master’s education (MSc Biomedical Sciences - Molecular Neuroscience) at the University of Amsterdam in 2016 and 2018 respectively.
+At the moment I am working as a PostDoc in the lab of Stein Aerts at the KU Leuven and VIB in Belgium, where I am working on vertebrate brain evolution and understanding how cell types are encoded in the genome.
+Previously, I was a PhD student in the lab of Sten Linnarsson at the Karolinska Institute in Stockholm, Sweden.
+My Bachelor’s education (BSc Psychobiology and BSc Biomedical Sciences) and Master’s education (MSc Biomedical Sciences - Molecular Neuroscience) were conducted at the University of Amsterdam.

 Research focus

 My primary focus is to apply high-throughput sequencing methodologies to complex biological systems and to develop the computational tools and pipelines required to analyze such data.
-In particular I am interested in gene regulation and how it is organized in healthy systems and how it can be disorganized in disease.
+In particular I am interested in gene regulation and how the genome is able to reproducibly organize new cells into distinct molecular and phenotypic cellt types.

 In addition to this I am also interested in the spatial organization of human development.
 We have previously designed a novel probe based spatial transcriptomic technique called EEL smFISH to query expression in large tissue sections and I also work with live-imaging for which I built a perfusion system to our specific needs.